bmc/grizzled-rails-logger/index.md

 for instance, tagged logged).

-To configure *Grizzled Rails Logger*, add a section like the following to your `config/application.rb` file or your individual environment file:
+To configure *Grizzled Rails Logger*, add a section like the following to your `config/application.rb` file, an individual environment file, or an initializer (e.g., `config/initializers/logging.rb`):

     Grizzled::Rails::Logger.configure do |cfg|
       # Configuration data goes here